Chilli Growing for Income

 - In Germany, apart from the food trade they are also used in pharmaceutical applications for deep heat type creams and patches for muscular and arthritic pains.

-- Chillies are supposedly a super food good for blood pressure, weight loss etc - all in all quite a wonder product.
+- Chillies are said to be a super food good for blood pressure, weight loss etc - all in all quite a wonder product.